Timing coincidence search for supernova neutrinos with optical transient surveys: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Chris Ashall and James DerKacy for very helpful discussions and introducing us to DLT40.
 S.~Heston is supported by NSF Grant No.~PHY-1914409.
-E.~Kehoe is supported by the National Science Foundation REU grant number 1757087.
-Y.~Suwa is supported by JSPS KAKENHI Grant Number 18H05437, 20H00174, 20H01904, 22H04571.
+E.~Kehoe is supported by the National Science Foundation REU Grant No.~1757087.
+Y.~Suwa is supported by JSPS KAKENHI Grants No.~18H05437, No.~20H00174, No.~20H01904, No.~22H04571.
 S.~Horiuchi is supported by the U.S. Department of Energy Office of Science under Award No.~DE-SC0020262, NSF Grants No.~AST-1908960, No.~PHY-1914409 and No.~PHY-2209420, and JSPS KAKENHI Grant No.~22K03630.